NagaRohithKumarJakkala/NagaRohithKumarJakkala/README.md

 🎓 University Student
 💻 can code comfortably in C/C++, Rust, Python, go
-🧩 Interested in problem solving & building tools (not much into web dev though)
+🧩 Interested in problem solving ,Software and tools (not much into web dev though)

 ---